davidfeng88/Objectify/README.md

 # Objectify

-Inspired by Active Record, Objectify is a Ruby object-relational mapping (ORM) library.
-It uses SQLite3 as its database.
+Inspired by Active Record, Objectify is a Ruby object-relational mapping (ORM) library, which uses SQLite3 as its database.
 Objectify provides an `SQLObject` base class.
 When users define a new class (model) that is a subclass of `SQLObject`, a mapping between the model and an existing table in the database is established.
 Moreover, models can connect with other models by defining **associations**.

 ## Demo
 For demo purposes, a database `geo.db` is provided.
 To experience Objectify, run the following commands in your terminal: